isomerpages/moe-victoriajc/pages/2023 JC1 Orientation.md

       <p>

 *   We can only accept appellants who meet the cut-off point (COP) and all appellants are to submit their application online via our college website.
-Head to our [JAE Appeal page here](https://www.victoriajc.moe.edu.sg/admissions/joint-admissions-exercise/) to find out more.
+Head to our [JAE Appeal page here](https://www.victoriajc.moe.edu.sg/admissions/joint-admissions-exercise/) to find out more.<br>

 *   Do note that all trials and auditions for appeals will only be conducted <u>**from 3 pm onwards**</u>.
-Students are only allowed to leave the Orientation programmes of the school they have been posted to after 2 pm to attend interviews, trials and auditions.
+Students are only allowed to leave the Orientation programmes of the school they have been posted to after 2 pm to attend interviews, trials and auditions.<br>

 *   Successful appellants should report to VJC in-person with the necessary documents for verification.
 The successful appellants should return to their original posted school to complete the withdrawal process.
-Successful appellants should join VJC’s Orientation only after they have completed the full process.
+Successful appellants should join VJC’s Orientation only after they have completed the full process.<br>
     </p>
 				</div>
 	</li>